Yussufkadir/yussufkadir/README.md

 - Working on a job recommender system based on CV's.
 - Working on creating AI powered Applications.
 - Studying LLMs.
-- Creating a Data Lake in Azure.
+- Creating a web scrapper for the job recommender project

 ## 📪 Connect with me